1TSnakers/ProgressiveImageLoader/README.md

 You put images into an array in order of detail (least to most)

+⚠️ This could increase internet usage as you are requesting like 3 images instead of just one, but has the benefit of allowing the user to see _somthing_ quickly

 Here is an example HTML file:
 ```html
 <!DOCTYPE html>